TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-aad-block-ca.md

 If the block was unexpected, review the following details to see why it happened and what can be done to resolve any issues.

-Included in the information are the application conditions from the Conditional Access policy or policies which applied and the Sign-in event details which the client submitted for the sign in attempt which matched the policy conditions
+Included in the information are the application conditions from the Conditional Access policy or policies that applied and the Sign-in event details that the client submitted for the sign-in attempt that matched the policy conditions.

 <!--$policyConditions-->[policyConditions]<!--/$policyConditions-->
 [Edit Conditional Access Policies](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies)